Guilospanck/gartic-like-app/README.md

 - [x] Show them on the messages box.
 - [x] Create a simple Go backend to handle requests.
 - [ ] Add interaction when user exits room while drawing.
-- [ ] Add which desing will be drawn.
+- [ ] Add which design will be drawn.
-- [ ] Add function to get chat messages adn verify if user got it right.
+- [ ] Add function to read chat messages and verify if user got it right.
 - [ ] Add score function when user is right about a design being drawn.
 - [ ] Add tests.